mariuszsygnowski/state-management-like-redux/README.md

 ## Technical notes

 - Run `npm install` after cloning to download all dependencies
-- Use `npm run dev -- --watch` to build React
+- Use `npm run dev -- --watch` to build React.